Extra-judicial political repression in 1968 (2.1)

 13. Nikolai Vilyams [2]

-a mathematician and lecturer at the Institute of Precision Chemical Technology, former inmate of Stalin’s camps then rehabilitated; signed the Letters of 80 and 99, dismissed “at his own request”.
+Mathematician and lecturer at Institute of Precision Chemical Technology ().
+Inmate of Stalin’s camps, rehabilitated; signed the Letters of 80 and 99.
+Dismissed “at his own request”.

 14. Vladimir Voinovich

-a prose writer and playwright; member of the Writers’ Union and signatory to the Writers’ letter.
-His two plays, “I want to be honest” and “Two comrades” have been withdrawn from the Soviet repertoire, the latter play having been in rehearsal in 36 theatres across the Soviet Union but not yet staged.
+Two plays (“I want to be Honest” and “Two Comrades”) withdrawn from Soviet repertoire, the latter in rehearsal in 36 theatres across the USSR but not yet staged.

 15. Zoya Volotskaya

-linguist at the Institute of Slavonic Studies, signed the Letter of 170, defence of her dissertation indefinitely postponed.
+Linguist, Institute of Slavonic Studies, signed the Letter of 170.
+Defence of dissertation indefinitely postponed.

 16. Sergei Vorobyov

-editor at the Soviet Encyclopaedia publishing house; he declared at a general meeting that no discussion could be held nor criticism passed on letters about the trial when no one present had read them; has since been expelled from the Komsomol.
+Editor at Soviet Encyclopaedia publishers; declared at general meeting that no discussion could be held nor criticism passed on letters about the trial when no one present had read them.

 17. Ilya Gabai

-a teacher of history and literature, previously an editor at the Institute of Asian Peoples.
-In 1967 he spent over four months in Lefortovo Prison as a result of the demonstration on Pushkin Square but was released in the absence of any concrete evidence of guilt.
-A signatory of the Letters of 40 and 170 and (with Yuly Kim and Pyotr Yakir) the appeals “To figures in science, culture and the arts”, and to the Budapest conference [CCE 1.4].
+Teacher of history and literature, previously editor at USSR Academy of Sciences’ Institute of Asian Peoples [3].
+Spent over four months in Lefortovo Prison in 1967 as a result of the demonstration on Pushkin Square.
+Released in absence of any concrete evidence of guilt.

-Dismissed from temporary employment on 1 March, a month earlier than expected.
-In May joined an expedition of geologists but at the last moment was rejected on the direct instructions of the KGB.
+Dismissed from temporary employment on 1 March 1968, a month earlier than expected.
+Joined an expedition of geologists in May: rejected at the last moment on direct instruction from the KGB.

 18. Piyama Gaidenko